-Higher temperatures may have negative impacts on persons suffering from multiple sclerosis and thus reduce their life quality as, for example, in summer or in hot countries.
+Higher temperatures may have negative impacts on patients suffering from multiple sclerosis.
+High temperatures reduce their quality of life, for example in summer or in hot countries.
 The result is extreme exhaustion, loss of performance and health problems.
-Not only the fatigue syndrome (Uhthoff’s phenomenon) but additional symptoms deteriorate and concentration decreases.
+Not only the fatigue syndrome (Uhthoff’s phenomenon) but additional symptoms like deterioration and decreased concentration.

 In any case, test situations or activities where a cool head is required should possibly not be performed at high temperatures.